- Smart transportation has significantly changed the ways that people move through the world.

 - Smart parking systems that use built-in sensors to update maps on where parking spaces are in a city.
 One such system, SFpark, reduced cruising in search of on-street parking spaces by 50%.

-Though the benefits can be huge, sharing data between public and private organizations, as well as between transport and utility companies is not that simple.
+Data will be indispensable to both maintaining grid stability throughout the clean energy transition and to creating new business advantages.
+But although the benefits can be huge, sharing data between public and private organizations (or between transport and utility companies) is not that simple.
 There will always be major concerns with regards to where data is stored, what it is used for, and how it is protected.

-To find out more about how Intertrust’s Modulus data exchange platform is improving collaboration between all stakeholders in smart transportation and smart energy, you can read more here or get in touch with our team.
+To find out more about how the Intertrust Platform is improving collaboration between stakeholders in smart transportation and smart energy, you can read more here or get in touch with our team.